Rhoxio/adjective-rpg-engine-old/README.md

  - Actors (Characters)
  - Encounters
  - Locations

- It will also utilize ActiveRecord to handle relationships and data persistence, if you so choose.

 ### Ideation
 #### Notes on how to implement and sync up the appropriate models to one another